 The staff recommends always asking for help in lab office hours when you need it, and to only request a check off when you have thought about the lab sufficiently and can have an informed conversation with a staff member.
 Each lab will contain questions you should be able to answer and some of them have a Gradescope autograder, even though we will not explicitly ask them to give you points.
 The purpose of the checkoff is to gauge your understanding and fill in any holes/build on your knowledge of the concepts assessed by the checkoff questions.
 If you are unsure of the answer to any of these questions you should ask for help before getting checked off.

 Homework is designed to give you more problem practice on the week’s material.
 We encourage you to work on the homework problems in small groups, but each student is required to turn in a solution that they have written themselves.

 Homework is done online via gradescope and is graded on correctness.
 Once again, completion of all HW is highly recommended.
-We will release homework solutions shortly after the [late] due date, so late homework is not accepted.
+We will release homework solutions shortly after the [late] due date (which is 3 days after the normal due date), so late homework is not accepted.
 There are no homework drops.

 Homeworks will give you unlimited attempts.